Arturo Toscanini: Departure from Italy to the United States

-In 1919, Toscanini unsuccessfully ran on the Socialist ticket for a minor municipal office in Milan.
+In 1919, Toscanini unsuccessfully ran on the Fascist ticket for a minor municipal office in Milan.
+(The Fascist Party was not openly authoritarian at that time.)
 He had been called "the greatest conductor in the world" by Fascist leader Benito Mussolini.
-Toscanini had already become disillusioned with fascism before the October 1922 March on Rome and repeatedly defied the Italian dictator.
+Toscanini had already become disillusioned with Fascism before the October 1922 March on Rome and repeatedly defied the Italian dictator.
 He refused to display Mussolini's photograph or conduct the Fascist anthem Giovinezza at La Scala.
 He raged to a friend, "If I were capable of killing a man, I would kill Mussolini."

 At a memorial concert for Italian composer Giuseppe Martucci on May 14, 1931, at the Teatro Comunale in Bologna, Toscanini was ordered to begin by playing Giovinezza, but he flatly refused, despite the presence of fascist communications minister Costanzo Ciano in the audience.
 Afterwards, he was, in his own words, "attacked, injured and repeatedly hit in the face" by a group of Blackshirts.
 Mussolini, incensed by the conductor's refusal, had his phone tapped, placed him under constant surveillance, and confiscated his passport.
 His passport was returned only after a world outcry over Toscanini's treatment.
 Upon the outbreak of World War II, Toscanini left Italy.
 He returned in 1946 to conduct a concert for the opening of the restored La Scala Opera House, which was heavily damaged by bombing during the war.